guipita/pico-tracking-system/README.md

 ### Web Interface

 The web interface files are [here](webapp).
 It has been tested with Google Cloud.
+All Python libraries required are described [here](webapp/requirements.txt), remember to `pip install` or `pip3 install` them before deploying.